Zarqa Jordan Travel Guide

 Embrace the non-touristy charm of Zarqa and make it part of your Jordanian adventure.

-Zarqa offers a different narrative of Jordan, focusing on its contemporary urban life rather than solely its ancient past.
+Zarqa offers a different story of Jordan, focusing on its contemporary urban life rather than solely its ancient past.

-Prepare for a cultural experience that prioritizes local interactions and day-to-day observations.
+Prepare for an experience of the local culture that prioritizes local interactions and day-to-day observations.

 Your visit supports the local economy and fosters a appreciation for the country's diverse fabric.

-Equip yourself with digital resources for maps and talking to people.
+Equip yourself with digital resources for navigation and communication.

 Download Google Maps for Zarqa and Google Translate's Arabic pack for offline use.